asoffer/Icarus/codebase_navigation.md

 ## High-level design philosophy

 The Icarus project intends to build high-quality libraries and executables for working with the Icarus programming language.
 This includes an interpreter, compiler, REPL, code formatter, syntax-tree matching library, and several other language extension mechanisms.
 We wish for the codebase to be strongly modular.
 Each binary should only require the components it needs.
-For example, the code formatter may rely the syntax tree, but should not require any type-checking facilities.
+For example, the code formatter may rely on the syntax tree, but should not require any type-checking facilities.

 ## Layout of source code